Knott End-on-Sea

-Knott End-on-Sea is a village in Lancashire, England, on the southern side of Morecambe Bay, across the Wyre estuary from Fleetwood.
-Knott End has a pub, the Bourne Arms, county library and golf club.
+Knott End-on-Sea (known locally as Knott End) is a village in Lancashire, England, on the southern side of Morecambe Bay, across the Wyre estuary from Fleetwood.
+According to the 2021 census the population was 5,657.

+Amenities

+Knott End has a pub―the Bourne Arms―a county library and a golf club.

+Public transport

 Buses run regularly from Knott End and there is also a three-minute ferry crossing to Fleetwood.

-Knott End also has two clubs: The Squash and Knott End Working Men's Club.

-Public transport

 Knott End is serviced by Blackpool Transport's route 5C, which loops between the village and Blackpool town centre via Poulton-le-Fylde.
 Archway Travel's number 567 runs between Knott End and schools in Lancaster, while the 541 passes through Pilling to Hodgson Academy and Baines High School in Poulton.

-School services are also provided by Kirkby Lonsdale Coach Hire's routes 88 and 89.
+Stagecoach runs the route 88/89 services to Lancaster.
+The 88 goes via Garstang.